Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 1. Navigate to the repo
 2. Run `yarn install` to install dependencies
-3. Make a copy of the `.env.development` file in the root directory and rename to `.env`
+3. Make a copy of the `.env.development` file in the root directory and rename to `.env.production`
-4. Configure the application using the global variables in the `.env` file
+4. Configure the application using the global variables in the `.env.production` file
 5. Run `yarn start`

 The Express server should now be up and running on the port set in the config.
 You should see the following output: